syfcore/SYF-Core/README.md

 - **R** — Systemic Ratio (invariant output)
 - **FirePlank™** — Safety floor (continuity constraint)
 - **Core Axioms** — No governance, no oracle, no feedback, no intent
+- **K is intentionally expressed as a composite stabilizing term at this stage.

 ## What SYF Core Is NOT